jojoyxx/Hello-World/README.md

 # Hello-World
 First repository
-I'm a polish dude that lies playing games and talking about science.
+I'm a polish dude that likes playing games and talking about science.